5afe/safe-core-protocol-specs/integrations/README.md

 - Gas Fee Payment Authorizer (allow 4337 and other relay usages with plug-ins)

 ## Signature verifiers (ERC-1271)

+There are continuous efforts to expand the types of signatures supported by the EVM beyond the currently predominant secp256k1 elliptic curve.
+For example, a signature scheme gaining popularity is based on the secp256r1 elliptic curve (see EIP-7212).
+Signature Verifiers allow accounts to support new standards and enable use-cases such as Passkeys-enabled smart accounts, BLS/Schnorr or quantum-secure signatures.

 References:
 - https://github.com/zerodevapp/kernel/blob/main/src/validator/IValidator.sol